-The breadth of the industry is so great that to establish market data is a far-reaching task.
-It is made difficult in having to decide which sectors should be included.
+The breadth of the sports event industry is so great that it is difficult to establish the extent and scope of markets.
+It is made more difficult by having to decide which sectors should be included.
 Consider two different perspectives.
-Economically there is venue revenue, the monies spent on the leveraging of sports sponsorship as well as event revenues themselves, and from a sports development perspective, there is the vast range of participation numbers, from school sports days to major international events.
-Sports participation figures are available for certain sports and they can also be supplemented by percentage year on year growth.
+Economically, there is venue revenue, the monies spent on the leveraging of sports sponsorship as well as event revenues themselves and, from a sports development perspective, there is the vast range of participation numbers, from school sports days to major international events.
+Sports participation figures are available for certain sports and they can also be supplemented by percentage year-on-year growth.
 Unfortunately, the availability of data is sparse on anything more than a national scale and beyond only a selected number of countries.
-However, the data is useful when available.
-Using US soccer as an example again, it is reported that in that country 5.5 million women (7 years old and above) played the game at least once in 2002.
-This represented an increase of 37.8 per cent on the previous year whereas the corresponding figures for the men's game are 14.5 million participants and a 4.7 per cent increase (National Sporting Goods Association, 2003).
+However, the data are useful when available.
+Using US soccer as an example again, it is reported that in that country 9 million women play the game and it ranks number 2 in FIFA's 'big count' research with the most male and female registered players (FIFA.com, 2008).

 Keeping politics out of sport is a recurring issue.
-On the one hand there is the argument that sport should be considered above all politics and governmental and party politics.
-This is a debateable area of course and when it comes to certain events it may simply not be possible.
-All scales of events are influenced politically in many ways as there is no getting away from the requirement to conform to numerous sets of regulation such as the likes of those for health and safety, employment, fiscal reporting, and licensing.
-On the other hand, political intervention is quite different and there are all levels of politician that see fit to play a role in the management of sports events and/or use such for political ends.
+On the one hand, there is the argument that sport should be considered above all politics and governmental and party politics.
+This is a debateable area of course and, when it comes to certain events, it may simply not be possible.
+All scales of events are influenced politically in many ways as there is no getting away from the requirement to conform to numerous sets of regulations such as the likes of those for health and safety, employment, fiscal reporting and licensing.
+On the other hand, political intervention is quite different and there are all levels of politician that see fit to play a role in the management of sports events and/ or use such for political ends.
 Prime ministers have been seen to increase their opinion poll results and political messages have been made all the more vehemently by individuals and minority groups as a result of associating themselves with major events (see Chapter 4).